 Concurrently with the MPSII License Agreement, the Company entered into a collaborative research funding agreement with UoM ("CRFA").
-Under the CRFA, the Company has agreed to fund the budgeted costs of an investigator-sponsored Phase 1/2 clinical trial to be sponsored by UoM in connection with the development activities under the MPSII License Agreement, which are currently estimated to equal approximately £9,100 in the aggregate.
+Under the CRFA, the Company has agreed to fund the budgeted costs of an investigator-sponsored Phase 1/2 clinical trial to be sponsored by UoM in connection with the development activities under the MPSII License Agreement, which are currently estimated to equal approximately £9,900 in the aggregate.

-For the year ended December 31, 2020, the Company recognized \$565 of costs related to the CRFA.
+For the years ended December 31, 2021 and 2020, the Company recognized \$1,437 and \$565, respectively, of costs related to the CRFA.